-You are likely to find a safe haven in major cities where the vast majority of tourist action is.
-All while obscure towns which don’t get as much vibrant traffic might disapprove if you kiss your same-sex partner.
+Your experience as a gay person could be shaped by two factors: whether you’re out of the closet, and where you are on the island.
+You are likely to find a safe haven in major cities where the vast majority of tourist action is, while obscure towns that don’t get as much vibrant traffic might disapprove of any publicly displayed affection.
 However passionate you may feel about trying to change this, remember that you’re a visitor, so your efforts will probably be futile.

-Here we have listed a few islands in The Caribbean that are open to gay friendly travel and don’t put boundaries on love!
-But first, let’s take a glance at how safe the Caribbean is overall for gay travelers, the gay capital of the Caribbean, and which Caribbean Island is most gay-friendly.
+Here we have listed a few islands in the Caribbean that are open to gay friendly travel and don’t put boundaries on love.
+But first, let’s take a glance at how safe the Caribbean is overall for gay travelers, the gay capital of the Caribbean, and which Caribbean island is most gay-friendly.

 How Safe Is The Caribbean For Gay Travelers?

-In regard to the LGBTQ+ community and travel into various Caribbean Islands safety should not be of great concern as most parts of the Caribbean are accepting of love in various kinds.
+In regard to the LGBTQA+ community and travel into various Caribbean Islands safety should not be of great concern as most parts of the Caribbean are accepting of love in various kinds.
 It’s important to note, gay cruises throughout the Caribbean is something that is very popular.
 On the other hand, as in most cases, doing your research prior to booking trips is imperative.

 What Is The Gay Capital Of The Caribbean?

-There are many safe places to travel in the Caribbean for the LGBTQ+ community but one place to note is San Juan, Puerto Rico.
+There are many safe places to travel in the Caribbean for the LGBTQA+ community but one place to note is San Juan, Puerto Rico.
 San Juan, Puerto Rico is known to be the ‘gay capital of the Caribbean’ and exemplifies diversity and inclusion.
 It has a vibrant nightlife scene with many bars, clubs, and inclusive events, including one of the most popular annual Pride Parades.

 When it comes to a pulsating nightlife, amazing cuisine, fascinating history, and some of the most memorable sights to behold – San Juan is where it’s at!